JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 Yes, after the _create_ and _update_ APIs are done.

+## Developing Templates

+### When should I use composed Block Args vs. Indirect Creations?

+Use [composed Block Args](./concepts/blocks#composition) when one Block should add to a specific other block.

+Use [Indirect Creations](./runtime/creations#indirect-creations) when one Block creates something that any arbitrary other Block may need to know about.

 ## Testing

 ### Why do some testers allow `take` and others the individual system pieces?

+> TODO: Update this now that Blocks don't have a `take`.

 It depends on what APIs the entities under test conceptually use.